 Chiropractic Care for Sciatica

-In our chiropractic office in Spartanburg, South Carolina we see many different types of spinal problems ranging from neck pain and headaches to low back pain.
+In our Spartanburg, SC chiropractic office we see many different types of spinal problems ranging from neck pain and headaches to low back pain.
 Many times, low back pain will present with pain that radiates down a leg.
 This begs the question: “Can leg pain be helped by a chiropractor?”

 Sciatica is defined as pain caused from irritation to the sciatic nerve.
 The sciatic nerve is the largest nerve in the leg.
 It originates in the lower back and travels down the outside of the thigh ending in the foot.
 When this nerve is irritated, it can cause pain or numbness in the outer thigh, behind the knee, or in the lower leg and foot.
 There are many causes of sciatica, but the most common causes are: herniated discs, piriformis syndrome, and spinal subluxations.